severinsimmler/mure/README.md

 ## Usage

-Pass an iterable of dictionaries with at least a value for `url` and get a generator with the responses:
+Pass an iterable of dictionaries with at least a value for `url` and get `ResponseIterator` with the responses:

 ```python
 >>> import mure